cbajapan/swift-fcsdk-ios/README.md

 # Swift FCSDK iOS

-## IMPORTANT NOTICE - Repo to be made read-only on Thursday, 6 Aug 2026
+## IMPORTANT NOTICE - Repo changing locattion
 As was communicated via email to our valued customers:

 _"As part of our recent transition from CBA to Lyviss, our repository has moved to a new public location: [lyviss-app/swift-fcsdk-ios](https://github.com/lyviss-app/swift-fcsdk-ios)_